The Inodzi Gums – the tallest trees in Zimbabwe

 Lyn Mullin and his colleagues in the Forestry Commission, Richard Barrett and Lisle Orpen and many of their forestry colleagues, botanists, ranchers, National Parks officers, farmers and tree lovers contributed to the magnificent volume Historic Trees of Zimbabwe which highlighted the variety and importance of Zimbabwe’s trees.

-The Inodzi Gums are situated in Penhalonga, on what was once the property of the Strickland’s, family who generously donated ox wagons and carts to the Mutare Museum and whose farm was illustrated on the old Southern Rhodesia One Pound bank note, although I was unable to find this image.
+The Inodzi Gums are situated in Penhalonga, on what was once the property of the Strickland’s, family who generously donated ox wagons and carts to the Mutare Museum and whose farm was illustrated on the old Southern Rhodesia One Pound bank note.

 Lyn Mullin states the trees are a mixture of flooded gums (Eucalyptus grandis) and tallowwood (Eucalyptus microcorys) and are the tallest trees in Zimbabwe.
 Their exact date of planting is unknown, somewhere between 1905 and 1910 they were planted in a steeply descending narrow valley with a perennial stream.
 At one time a furrow led along the track to supply water to the homestead and Lyn Mullin attributes the deep, fertile soils and constant water to the astonishing growth of the trees.